ineeddspelchek/Heat-Signature-Replay-Redo/README.md

 # How To
 1. Download the latest release.
+2. Extract `heatSigReplay.zip`
-2. Run Heat Signature.
+3. Run Heat Signature **in full screen**.
-3. Run `heatSigReplay.exe`.
+4. Run `heatSigReplay.exe`.
-4. Wait a few seconds for text to appear in the window.
+5. Wait a few seconds for text to appear in the window.
-5. Play.
+6. Play.
-6. Close program after last `out.mp4` clip is done editing.
+7. Close program after last `out.mp4` clip is done editing.